 Apple vs. U.S.A.
-Government
+Government and the San Bernardino iPhone

 We've all heard the story in the news about the San Bernardino iPhone.
 CNN: The San Bernardino, California, mass shooting is now being investigated as “an act of terrorism,”, and New York Times: F.B.I.
 Treating San Bernardino Attack as Terrorism Case .
 Many of our clients have asked me to voice my opinion, I felt the need to start this Blog on our business webpage.
 This reason I am covering this topic is not because of its ties to terrorism but rather the legitimate vulnerability that would exist to end users if Apple were to program a method for government agencies to backdoor into our devices.